John Spencer (Lord Mayor of London): Life

 Spencer was a member of the Clothworkers' Company, and was elected alderman of Langbourn ward on 9 August 1587.
-He served the office of sheriff of London in 1583–4, and that of lord mayor in 1594–5.
+He served the office of Sheriff of the City of London in 1584–5, and that of Lord Mayor of London in 1594–5.
 During his shrievalty he was engaged in hunting down papists in and around Holborn and the adjoining localities, and had to justify before the council the committal of Anthony Bassano and others among her majesty's musicians.
-The end of 1594 was a time great scarcity, and Spencer sent his precept to the city companies to replenish their store of corn at the granaries in the Bridge House for sale to the poor.
+The end of 1594 was a time of great scarcity, and Spencer sent his precept to the city companies to replenish their store of corn at the granaries in the Bridge House for sale to the poor.
 He resisted a demand by Admiral Sir John Hawkins for possession of the Bridge House for the use of the navy and baking biscuits for the fleet.